mattferris/mackup/Readme.md

 mackup
 ======

-mackup is an easily configurable backup scheduler.
+mackup is a flexible backup scheduler.

 Usage
 -----